danialk1/PracticeYerPullRequestsHere-/README.md

 2. Edit data.txt per the instructions
 3. create a new file (in the "newfiles" folder/directory with your first name as the title.
 For me, I would create "bryan.txt".
 4. In that file, type something.
 If you don't know what to type, type "I'm ready for calhacks!"
 5. Commit your changes onto a seperate branch with your name as the branch.
-DO NOT COMMIT DIRECTLY TO MASTER.
 Push it if needed.
+DO NOT COMMIT/PUSH DIRECTLY TO MASTER.
 6. Make a pull request.
 A pull request merges the branch you have made with the Master branch.
-7. I will approve the pull request
+7. I will approve the pull request.
+After I approve it confirm the merging of the branches.
-8. After I approve it, you will be good to go!
+8. You're good to go!
 Note that, afaik, during the actual calhacks everyone will have access and will not need to wait for me to approve of the pull request.